smapiot/piral/src/converters/piral-inferno/README.md

 ::: summary: For Piral instance developers

-Using Inferno with Piral is as simple as installing `piral-inferno` and `inferno`.
+Using Inferno with Piral is as simple as installing `piral-inferno` and the Inferno packages:

+- `inferno`
+- `inferno-create-element`

 ```ts
 import { createInfernoApi } from 'piral-inferno';